-By April of 2022, the federal government will stop using the DUNS number to uniquely identify entities registered in the System for Award Management (SAM).
-At that point, entities doing business with the federal government will use acreated in SAM.gov.
-They will no longer have to go to a third-party website to obtain their identifier.
-Active registrants will have their UEI assigned and viewable within SAM.gov; there is no action for registered entities to take at this time.
-This transition allows GSA to streamline the entity identification and validation process, making it easier and less burdensome for entities to do business with the federal government.
+On April 4, 2022, the federal government stopped using the DUNS Number to uniquely identify entities.
+Now, entities doing business with the federal government use the Unique Entity ID created in SAM.gov.
+They no longer have to go to a third-party website to obtain their identifier.
+This transition allows the government to streamline the entity identification and validation process, making it easier and less burdensome for entities to do business with the federal government.

+The Integrated Award Environment (IAE) manages several systems including SAM.gov, FPDS, eSRS, FSRS, CPARS and FAPIIS.
+All SAM.gov registrants have been assigned their Unique Entity IDs and can view them in SAM.gov.
 To learn more about this transition, please see the information below.
-Join and follow our community on Interact to be notified about the latest news and information about the IAE and upcoming UEI changes.
+Join and follow our community on Interact to be notified of the latest news and information about changes happening at IAE.

 What Action Do I Need to Take?